tidyverse/tidyverse.org/content/blog/stringr-1-5-0/index.md

     </div>

--   By default, only show matching strings.
+-   By default, only shows matching strings:

     <div class="highlight">